Mbyrne28/robocar/README.md

 Turns the turtle clockwise by the specified angle (One input)

 ## Motor control
-- Select the motor (1-4), the command,
+Select the motor (1-4), the command,

-- and the speed (0-255).
+and the speed (0-255).

-- The commands are: FORWARD, BACKWARD, BRAKE, RELEASE.
+The commands are: FORWARD, BACKWARD, BRAKE, RELEASE.

+## Example program
+1. Draw a square 100 x 100

+fd 100

+rt 90

+fd 100

+rt 90

+fd 100

+rt 90

+fd 100